Naoghuman/lib-emoticon/README.md

 handle the features from the libraries in the project `Lib-Emoticon`.

 <br />
-_Image:_ Default demo application
+_Image:_ Demo application v0.1.0-SNAPSHOT
-![demo-application-default.png][demo-application-default]
+![demo-application-v0.1.0-SNAPSHOT.png][demo-application-v0.1.0-SNAPSHOT]

 <br />
-Momentary the developer have following features during the demo application:
+Momentary following features are shown in the demo application:
-* TODO add feature description
+* How to load all images from the [EmojiEmoticonSet] (see [Emoji cheat sheet] - big thanks for the great work :bowtie: ).
-* TODO add feature description
+* How to load with an [EmoticonLoader] different sublists from an [EmoticonSet].
-* TODO add feature description
+* How to show a `Can't load image` [Image] if the emoticon image can't loaded.

 <br />
 For more informations and examples plz see the [ReadMe from Lib-Emoticon-Demo].